ankane/s3tk/README.md

 s3tk delete-unencrypted-versions my-bucket
 ```

-**Note:** For safety, this will not delete any current versions of objects
+For safety, this will not delete any current versions of objects

 ### Scan DNS